-Sometimes gastroparesis is a temporary response that your body has to something else that you’re dealing with, and sometimes it’s a chronic, or long-term, condition.
+Sometimes gastroparesis is a temporary sign that your body has something else that you’re dealing with.
+In most cases it’s a chronic, or long-term, condition.

 When you have gastroparesis, the amount of fats and fiber that you eat can greatly affect how intense your symptoms are.
-Dietary adjustments are sometimes the first method of treatment suggested to people who have gastroparesis.
+Dietary changes are sometimes the first method of treatment suggested to people who have gastroparesis.

 If you have gastroparesis, it’s important to focus on getting the nutrition that you need while eating small, frequent meals that are low in fat and easy to digest.

-- peanut butter
+- smooth or creamy peanut butter

-- breads, hot cereals, and crackers
+- white breads, low fiber or refined cereals, and low fat crackers

 - fruit juice

-- vegetable juice (spinach, kale, carrots, etc.)
+- vegetable juice (spinach, kale, carrots)

 - fruit purees

-As a general rule, foods that are high in saturated fat or fiber should only be eaten in small amounts.
-Here is a list of foods that might make your gastroparesis discomfort worse:
+As a general rule, foods that are high in fat or fiber should only be eaten in small amounts.

 - carbonated beverages